Navigating the Weekly Work Search Requirement

 - developing marketing materials to expand customer base

-- Claimants are required to keep records on work search activities.
+- June-July 6, 2021 claimants are required to keep records on work search activities.
 Use this form for guidance.

 Work search activities may be audited at any time.
 Failure to provide information could result in a denial of unemployment benefits for that week; claimants may also have to pay back benefits already received.